Read content below or click FREE Audio Download

 Lauren and Jake, parents of Trevor age 16, were constant lecturers.
 Trevor stated, "They always say the same thing, I'm lazy; I'll never amount to anything; I'm flushing my life down the toilet.
 I'm actually starting to believe it.
 Once they start in on that shit, I get real pissed.
 I mean, who are they to tell me that I'm lazy?"

 In addition to discovering parent and teen triggers, the third step in keeping cool is busting the trigger.
 This involves creating shields between the parent and the teen.
 To help clients like Lauren and Jake, and Shirley, I give them several techniques for them to use when they know that their son or daughter will be pushing a trigger.
-To help Lauren and Jake with their son Trevor, I gave them the "Exit and Cool" strategy discussed on track 9.
-Replay track 9 for more information.
+To help Lauren and Jake with their son Trevor, I gave them the "Exit and Cool" strategy discussed in section 9.
+Replay section 9 for more information.

 The technique I gave to Shirley was "Distinguish 'Trigger' from 'Attack'".
 I explained to Shirley that Kelly's indifferent attitude was not disrespect but a way to entice her anger further on.